-She’s Got Wonder is a creative community and platform dedicated to celebrating and showcasing the work of young womxn, genderqueer, gender non-conforming artists.
-SGW is a space for emerging artists to collaborate, get inspired, and feel empowered.
+She’s Got Wonder is a safe space for emerging artists to showcase, collaborate, get inspired, and feel empowered without fear or judgment.

 Why does She’s Got Wonder exist?